 Paul Harris, Dallas ISD principal serving Lakewood Elementary, J.L.
 Long and Woodrow from 1952-1970

-Miriam Hiser, Trial lawyer and founder of the boutique law firm Law Offices of Miriam Hiser; lifelong mentor to open-water swimmers crossing the English Channel
+Miriam Hiser, Trial lawyer and founder of the boutique law firm Law Offices of Miriam Hiser; lifelong mentor; open-water swimmer across the English Channel

 Richard Maximoff, Internationally recognized concert artist, conductor and record producer; founder of the Grammy-nominated Hampton String Quartet